 The 2012 National Institute for Clinical Excellence guideline recommends carbamazepine and lamotrigine as first-line treatment of children, young people and adults with newly diagnosed focal seizures (partial seizures).
 Levetiracetam, oxcarbazepine or sodium valproate should be offered if first-line therapies prove inadequate, and adjunctive therapy should be considered if a second well-tolerated antiepileptic also proves inadequate.
 Furthermore, sodium valproate is recommended first-line for the treatment of children, young people, and adults with newly diagnosed generalized tonic-clonic focal seizures.
 Lamotrigine should be offered if sodium valproate proves inadequate, and carbamazepine and oxcarbazepine should be considered.
 Adjunctive therapy with clobazam, lamotrigine, levetiracetam, sodium valproate, or topiramate should be offered to all patients if first-line therapies are inadequate.
-The roles of ezogabine and perampanel, the two newest anticonvulsants to be approved by the FDA, are not addressed within the most recent guidelines.
+For refractory focal seizures, if adjunctive treatment is ineffective or not tolerated, discuss with, or refer to, a tertiary epilepsy specialist.
+Other antiepileptics that may be considered by a specialist are eslicarbazepine acetate. lacosamide, phenobarbital, phenytoin, pregabalin, tiagabine, vigabatrin, and zonisamide.
+The roles of ezogabine and perampanel, the other two new anticonvulsants to be approved by the FDA, are not addressed within the most recent guidelines.
 Two clinically unique seizure disorders are infantile spasms and Lennox-Gastaut Syndrome (LGS).
 Infantile spasms is an age-specific convulsive disorder of infancy and early childhood that is typically associated with electroencephalographic pattern of hypsarrhythmia, and also developmental regression.8 Typically, LGS is an ill-defined syndrome that is associated with severe seizures in childhood.
 Patients with LGS present in the first seven years of life, with some experiencing seizures prior to the age of one.
 9 Vigabatrin (oral solution) is FDA-approved for the management of infantile spasm.
 According to the 2012 American Academy of Neurology medical management of infantile spasms guideline, there is insufficient evidence to support the use of agents other than adrenocorticotropic hormone (ACTH) and vigabatrin.
-Furthermore, evidence suggests that ACTH may be preferred over vigabatrin for short-term management.
-10 Previous guidelines support these recommendations.
-11 Clobazam, clonazepam, lamotrigine, rufinamide and topiramate are FDA-approved for the management of LGS.
+Furthermore, evidence suggests that

+ACTH may be preferred over vigabatrin for short-term management.
+Previous guidelines support these recommendations.
+Clobazam, clonazepam, lamotrigine, rufinamide and topiramate are FDA-approved for the management of LGS.
 Sodium valproate is recognized as first-line, with lamotrigine recommended as adjunctive therapy if needed.